SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Poor sleep quality

 Signs you may have both conditions include the symptoms above, plus those unique to each disorder.
-These could include sleep apnea symptoms like gasping, snoring, or choking during sleep or depression symptoms like persistent sadness or anxiety, appetite changes, and still feeling tired even after sufficient hours of sleep.
+These could include sleep apnea symptoms like gasping, snoring, or choking during sleep or depression symptoms like persistent sadness or anxiety, appetite changes, sleep disturbances, loss of interest and or/energy, concentration issues, and suicidal ideation.

 Although experts aren’t entirely sure how the connection works, they have some theories: